 Spending Christmas in Bruges, and most cities in Europe for that matter, means Christmas markets!
 There are two popular Bruges Christmas markets.

-The center of the square is filled with wooden chalets selling Christmas gifts, warm mulled wine, and freshly baked waffles along with a beautiful ice skating rink.
+The square is dotted with wooden chalets selling Christmas gifts, warm mulled wine, and freshly baked waffles along with a beautiful ice skating rink.

 The smaller of the two Bruges Christmas markets is in Simon Stevinplein Square.
 I personally think the food is better at this one.